 Spectrograms are a method to visualize sound, and they describe how the frequency (pitch) of sounds change over time.
 They also describe the loudness or amplitude of a sound (in the spectrogram above, calls that are louder appear brighter).
 Very simply, the LFDCS seeks to "draw a line" through each call in the spectrogram.
 These lines, or pitch tracks, can be used to describe the call.
 The pitch tracks depicted below were generated from the spectrogram above (the colors indicate the loudness of the call; cooler colors are quieter, warmer colors are louder).

 Note that the calls shown in the spectrogram are easily recognizable by their corresponding pitch tracks.
 The LFDCS extracts simple statistics of each pitch track (e.g., duration, average frequency, rate of change of frequency with time) and uses quadratic discriminant function analysis to classify each call.
 Classification is based on a known set of calls contained in a call library that is defined prior to deployment of the DMON/LFDCS.
-Through communications with the glider, and ultimately with a shore-based computer via Iridium satellite transmission, the DMON/LFDCS remotely reports tallies of calls for each call type in its call library, as well as a subset of pitch tracks.
+Through communications with the robot, and ultimately with a shore-based computer via Iridium satellite transmission, the DMON/LFDCS remotely reports tallies of calls for each call type in its call library, as well as a subset of pitch tracks.
 Because of limitations in the amount of data that can be transmitted via satellite, the DMON/LFDCS relays a maximum of 8 KB of pitch track data every hour.

 Slocum glider: Slocum gliders (Teledyne Webb Research) operate by moving up and down in the water column using a buoyancy pump.
 The pump only operates at the beginning and end of a dive; therefore the vehicle is silent during descent and ascent, making it ideal for passive acoustic monitoring.
 Short wings provide lift and passively generating forward momentum during descent and ascent.
 Slocum gliders are capable of moving horizontally at slow speeds (< 1 knot), and their endurance is limited to 3-5 weeks when powered using alkaline batteries.
 They are equipped with oceanographic sensors, a global positioning system (GPS) receiver, and an Iridium satellite modem that allows two-way communication with a shore-side computer.
 The vehicle is navigated simply by providing new waypoints to the vehicle during Iridium communication sessions; the vehicle is capable of self-navigating to these waypoints by adjusting its roll and yaw to change direction.
 The DMON hydrophone is mounted externally in faired acoustically transparent polyurethane, so flow noise is negligible.